lavary/menus/README.md

 ## License

-*Menu* is free software distributed under the terms of the MIT license.
+*Menus* is free software distributed under the terms of the MIT license.